From unloading groceries, washing produce or grating cheese, here are 8 fun and interactive ways toddlers can help in the kitchen.

 Clear their plates and load into dishwasher.
 OR unload the dishwasher.
 Pretty self-explanatory.
 But this is a big one for me.
 Mom makes the meal.
 And Dad helps to clean up.
 Now that the boys are old enough to pitch-in too they do just that!

-Place items into blender for smoothie.
+Place items into a blender for a smoothie.
 I love walking downstairs in the morning and hearing Ted do his morning smoothie routine with the boys.
 They sit and talk about the ingredients and he has the boys put things like a handful of spinach, a scoop of avocado, and a splash or two of milk in the blender.
 I recently shared our morning smoothie routine in a Facebook Live video last Friday.
 You can catch the laughs, cute PJ’s, and tasty smoothie here.

 Want even more ways to get your toddler involved in the kitchen?
 Head on over to my fellow toddler-sous-chef momma’s [Lindsay] blog.
 Today she’s sharing kitchen tasks toddlers can help with [along with a few fun videos of her toddler Chase helping!].
-As you know Lindsay and I are both passionate about raising healthy kids, and worked together last year on a eBook dedicated to feeding our babies and toddlers.
+As you know Lindsay and I are both passionate about raising healthy kids and worked together last year on a eBook dedicated to feeding our babies and toddlers.

 Let’s chat: Do your toddlers take an interest in helping in the kitchen?
 What are some of their favorite things to do or cook?!